MaastrichtU-CDS/hn_cnn/README.md

 ![Data split based on the cohorts available](/censored_data.png)

-Addittionally, we evaluated the uncertainity of the model with a 5-fold cross validation strategy.
+Additionally, we evaluated the uncertainity of the model with a 5-fold cross validation strategy.
 To train the model following this method, configure the `DATA_SPLIT` parameter with `CROSS_VALIDATION`.

 ### Training